SamueleTorregrossa/vsc-download-compressed/README.md

-# README
+# vsc-download-compressed README

+## Visual Studio Code Marketplace
+You can find this extension on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=samueletorregrossa.compress-download-extension).

 ## Features

 This extension provides the following features:
-- Compress files or directories on remote servers.
+- Download compressed files or directories from remote servers.
-- Download the compressed files to your local machine.

 When connected to a remote SSH environment in Visual Studio Code, you can right-click on any file or directory in the Explorer context menu and select "Compress and Download".
-The extension will compress the selected item on the remote server and transfer the compressed file to your local Downloads directory using `rsync`.
+The extension will use `rsync` to transfer the selected item from the remote server to your local Downloads directory.

+## Benefits

+- **Up to 10x Faster**: This extension can be up to 10 times faster than the built-in VS Code "Download" functionality because it compresses the files before transferring them, reducing the amount of data that needs to be transferred.

 ## Requirements